top of page

 Is migraine just a severe headache?

-No. Migraine is a disorder of how the nervous system processes and regulates information - from the outside world and from within the body.
-Headache is only one symptom among many, including sensitivity to light and sound, nausea, dizziness, and cognitive fog, gut disturbance etc.
+No. Migraine is a disorder of how the nervous system processes and regulates information—from the external environment and from within the body.
+Headache is only one symptom among many, including sensitivity to light and sound, nausea, dizziness, and cognitive fog.

 How are migraine and ADHD connected?

-They appear to share a regulatory theme - a nervous system that inhibits incoming information less efficiently.
-The research shows migraine is around three times more common in children with ADHD and their mothers.
-They are distinct conditions, not the same one, but the overlap is informative.
+They appear to share a regulatory theme—a nervous system that inhibits incoming information less efficiently.
+Research shows that migraine is around three times more common in children with ADHD and their mothers.
+While they are distinct conditions, the overlap is significant.

 What is interoception and why does it matter in migraine?

-Interoception is the sense of the body's internal state - gut, heartbeat, breath, balance.
-In migraine, the reading of and response to these inner signals is altered, which helps explain the nausea, gut sensitivity, and dizziness that accompany attacks and often persist between them.
+Interoception refers to the sense of the body's internal state—such as gut activity, heartbeat, breath, and balance.
+In migraine, the interpretation and response to these internal signals can be altered, explaining the nausea, gut sensitivity, and dizziness that often accompany attacks and persist between them.

 Why do my migraine, neck pain, and gut symptoms occur together?

-They may be expressions of the way the nervous system responds to its environment rather than separate problems.
-Conditions of this kind are grouped as nociplastic pain and chronic overlapping pain conditions, reflecting shared central nervous system mechanisms rather than coincidence.
+These may be expressions of how the nervous system responds to its environment rather than separate problems.
+Such conditions are classified as nociplastic pain and chronic overlapping pain conditions, reflecting shared central nervous system mechanisms rather than mere coincidence.

 Can a Chiropractic Orthopaedist help with migraine?

 Yes.
-A full assessment at Peek Practice, Grey Lynn, Auckland evaluates both the structural and the regulatory dimensions of a presentation, explains the mechanism, guides graded management, and coordinates referral to neurology or vestibular services where appropriate.
+A full assessment at Peek Practice, Grey Lynn, Auckland evaluates both the structural and regulatory dimensions of a presentation.
+This process explains the mechanisms involved, guides graded management, and coordinates referrals to neurology or vestibular services when necessary.

 References